 The Changes for the “Gastarbeiter Generation”

 The new German citizenship law will also modify the language skills requirements for those from the “Gastarbeiter Generation” – the “guest worker” generation in Germany, primarily individuals who migrated from other countries in the 1950s and 1960s to address the post-war labour shortage.
 Instead of demanding B1 level German, the new law considers conversational German language skills sufficient for those of this group.
-Additionally, the requirement for a citizenship test for the Gastarbeiter Generation will be waived, further streamlining the process.
+Additionally, the requirement for a citizenship test for the Gastarbeiter Generation is also waived, further streamlining the process.

 Limitations on acquiring dual citizenship based on where an individual was from have also played a substantial role in discouraging those from the Gastarbeiter Generation from becoming citizens.
-Many of the Gastarbeiter Generation came from Turkey and other third countries and were often not eligible for dual citizenship.
+Many of the Gastarbeiter Generation came from Turkey and other third countries and were often not eligible for dual citizenship in Germany.
 They would have had to give up their previous citizenship to gain German citizenship, which many were unwilling to do.
 They, therefore, did not become German citizens despite living in the country for decades.
+The prospect of allowing dual citizenship alongside simplified language requirements and a waived naturalization test applicable to the Gastarbeiter Generation might change that.

 Exclusion from Citizenship Due to Criminal Activity